-In a perfect world, preschoolers would get less Paw Patrol and more Pythagoras in their daily screen-time diet.
-But judging by the fact that the United States ranks 35 out of 64 on standardized test math scores (eat it, Lithuania) that’s not the case.
-Concerned parents have good reason to start boosting their preschooler’s math skills as early as possible.
+In a perfect world, preschool and kindergarten aged kids would get less Paw Patrol and more Pythagoras in their daily screen-time diet.
+But considering that the United States ranks 35 out of 64 on standardized test math scores (eat it, Lithuania) there’s reason to believe a little extra time spent honing those preschool math skills wouldn’t hurt, especially if kids enjoy it.
 Good news: math apps can help preschoolers get excited about math and learn basic skills.
 Whether your kid needs a little extra help understanding addition or you’re just trying to add some math practice to their screen diet, these math apps can help.
 Because unlike workbooks or parental lectures, educational math apps can get a kid’s attention, and keep it.

 Monsters are already teaching your toddler everything from how to enjoy cookies to how to share.
 Why not let them teach your preschooler math?
 The Endless Numbers app uses animated ugly dolls to introduce math concepts like counting, sequences, and basic arithmetic in fun ways.
 Because the only thing more fun than riding a Ferris wheel is counting all the cars on one … right?